Is There A Place?

 from the heart?

-• How do we hold this beautiful intensity responsibly?
+How do we bear this beautiful intensity responsibly?

 The Emergence of Love, Context and Guidance

 This SAND podcast episode with guests Cynthia Bourgeault and A.H.
-Almaas has been a nourishing guide to illuminate how love emerges, often in the flow between humans.
+Almaas is a nourishing teaching that illuminates a reality with precision and destigmatizing seriousness.

-Bourgeault shares autobiographically about the development of love in a formative relationship with her teacher Rafe to ground this teaching in a human context.
-She normalizes the first force of divine eros that draws us into a whirlpool of attraction, emphatic that this force must not be repressed or denied and the second force that comes against the initial emergence as pain and patterns rise up.
+Bourgeault shares autobiographically, grounding her teaching in a human context.
+She normalizes the first force (the affirming force) of divine eros that draws us into a whirlpool of attraction, emphatic that this force must not be repressed or denied.
+She describes a requisite second force (denying force) that must come against the initial emergence, as our residues of pain and habitual patterns draw us into denser inner geographies.
+Many relational fields cannot bear this friction.

-According to Bourgeault, for spacious and transformative love to manifest, there must be a purification, a reconciling force that deepens the flow into mutual self-giving where something new can be tasted:
+According to Bourgeault, for spacious and transformative love to manifest, there must be a bridging element, a third force (reconciling force), for union to be possible in a flow of mutual self-giving.

 Cynthia Bourgeault: There's a union that either consumes or is consumed by the object of its craving.
 And there's a union that allows a deeper differentiation, a deeper diversification to come into being.